nedious/inventory-management/README.md

 Tasks may not be submitted as cloud links, such as links to Google Docs, Google Slides, OneDrive, etc., unless specified in the task requirements.
 All other submissions must be file types that are uploaded and submitted as attachments (e.g., .docx, .pdf, .ppt).

 ## I.  User Interface
 A.  Create a JavaFX application with a graphical user interface (GUI) based on the attached “Software 1 GUI Mock-Up.”
-You may use JavaFX with or without FXML to create your GUI, or you may use Scene Builder to create your FXML file.
 The user interface (UI) should closely match the organization of the GUI layout and contain all UI components (buttons, text fields, etc.) in each of the following GUI mock-up forms:
 1. Main form
 2. Add Part form
 3. Modify Part form